Sat.May 10, 2008 - Fri.May 16, 2008

 Over the past few months, I’ve had conversations with “demand generation” software vendors including Eloqua , Vtrenz and Manticore , and been on the receiving end of a drip marketing stream from yet another (Moonray Marketing, lately renamed OfficeAutoPilot ).
 What struck me was that each vendor stressed its ability to give a detailed view of prospects’ activities on the company Web site (pages visited, downloads requested, time spent, etc.)

 For years, classic brand strategy has always been about the creation of a single message that can be used with all of your constituents; investors, employees, senior management and customers about who you are and what value your company

 Bridging the Gap Between Sales & Marketing with Buyer Personas

 MAY 13, 2008

 The issue of sales and marketing alignment has been floating in the corporate hallways for several years now.
 What I am finding most interesting is that the definitions surrounding the "sales & marketing alignment" conundrum are, to use the proverbial expression, all over the map.
-What prompted me to think about this was Dave Stein's post, Marketing's Knowledge of Salespeople , on his Commentary on Sales Leadership blog. " I am sure some will find this to be quite a provocative statement.
-Like Dave, I served as a VP in both sales and marketing.
+What prompted me to think about this was Dave Stein's post, Marketing's Knowledge of Salespeople , on his Commentary on Sales Leadership blog.

 Are Americans Social-Media-Lazy?